-This draft-framework trials a new approach towards developing place based guidance within the National Park and has been prepared collaboratively between the National Park Authority working with representatives from the local community, businesses, land owners and partner public bodies.
+This framework trials a new approach towards developing place based guidance within the National Park and has been prepared collaboratively between the National Park Authority working with representatives from the local community, businesses, land owners and partner public bodies.
 Further information is within the section - How did we get here? on Page 10.
 What is its status?

-This draft framework has been approved for consultation by a subgroup of the Strathard Strategic Partnership and the National Park Authority Planning and Access Committee.
-It is now subject to six weeks formal consultation.
-Once consultation has been undertaken, it will be reviewed and amended where necessary and re-submitted to the National Park Authority Planning and Access Committee for formal approval as planning guidance.
-Once approved as\planning guidance and it willhas\have weight in terms of influencing investment and development decisions in the area.
-The Strathard Strategic Partnership will also be asked to endorse this framework to act as the principle basis for agreeing priorities and coordinating delivery of the actions identified within it.
+This framework has been approved by the National Park Authority Planning and Access Committee.
+It is planning guidance and it has weight in terms of influencing investment and development decisions in the area.
+The Strathard Framework Steering Group will also be asked to endorse this framework to act as the principle basis for agreeing priorities and coordinating delivery of the actions identified within it.
 More detail on this can be found on Page 10 - How did we get here?